DASH diet: Tips for dining out

 - Choose items that are grilled, broiled or steamed.
 Avoid those that are fried or battered.

-- Choose healthier side dishes, such as a baked potato or fresh fruit.
+- Choose healthier side dishes, such as baked potato or fresh fruit.

 Dine and DASH

-Most restaurants recognize that many people are trying to follow healthier diets.
+It''s getting easier to make healthy choices when dining out.
+Most restaurants recognize that many people are trying to follow healthier diets, such as the DASH diet.
 Many now use icons on menus to identify low-fat items, or they list healthier fare in a special section.
 Many also accept special requests to prepare a dish with less fat and salt.